Vision#

 get object data#

-The get object data block filters data from the Vision Sensor frame.
-The Vision Sensor can detect AprilTags.
+The get object data block filters data from the Vision Sensor’s frame.
+The Vision Sensors can detect AprilTag IDs.

 The dataset stores objects ordered from largest to smallest by width, starting at index 0.
 Each object’s properties can be accessed using Vision object property block.
 An empty dataset is returned if no matching objects are detected.